-Since a wet cell battery is the most commonly found type of battery on motorcycles and requires the most maintenance, we'll focus primarily on those.
+Since wet cell batteries are the most commonly found battery type on motorcycles and requires the most maintenance, we'll focus primarily on those.
 And while the other battery types require less routine maintenance, they all still require juice from a charger when in storage.

 Motorcycle Battery Maintenance

 A monthly check during riding season will help keep your battery healthy:

 Check fluid level: You may need to top off a wet cell battery with water every now and then.
 Use only distilled or deionized water in a ventilated area to top off the cells, wear safety equipment, and make sure the caps are replaced tightly.